betterscientificsoftware/bssw.io/CuratedContent/DetrimentalEffectsContextSwitchingDevOps.md

  - Monitoring issue trackers for assignments
  - Limiting the number of projects for an individual

-Another resource for practical team devop practices is the book *Implementing Lean Software Development*.
+As a side note, another resource for practical team devop practices is the book *Implementing Lean Software Development*.
 The book also contains information on the impact of task switching and the resulting degraded productivity.